 Jesus is the Second Person of the Holy Trinity — true God, begotten of the Father from all eternity, and also true Man, born of the virgin Mary.
 He is the promised Messiah, the Savior of sinners, the Lamb of God who was crucified and then raised to new life on the third day.

 The Bible (a.k.a.
 Holy Scripture) is God’s Word, written by prophets and apostles under inspiration of the Holy Spirit.
-God’s Word is truthful, infallible, inerrant, reliable, efficacious.
+From Genesis to Revelation, God’s Word is completely truthful, infallible, inerrant, reliable, efficacious.
 The Old Testament promises the coming Messiah.
-The New Testament reveals this Messiah as Jesus Christ, the Son of God, the world’s Redeemer.
+The New Testament reveals this Messiah as Jesus Christ.
+We unapologetically believe, teach, and confess all of God’s Word.

 God created (out of nothing) everything that exists in six 24-hour days.
 The crown of His creation is man and woman, created in His image.
 Adam and Eve, our first parents, disobeyed God and brought sin, brokenness, and death into this world.
 Apart from Jesus Christ, we are spiritually blind, dead, and enemies of God.

 Sinners are justified — declared righteous — by grace alone through faith alone in Jesus Christ alone.
 This righteousness cannot be purchased, earned, or merited.
 It is a gift.
 Jesus paid for humanity’s sin in full on the cross and freely delivers His forgiveness, life, and salvation to sinners in the means of grace.

 The Church is the bride of Christ, the assembly of all who believe in Jesus Christ.
 Christians gather around their Lord to receive His gracious gifts in Word and Sacrament.
 Our Lord established the Office of the Ministry and calls men into it to preach the Gospel purely and administer the Sacraments according to His institution.